 Anti-colic bottles and teats reduce air intake during feeding, which is a possible cause of colic.
 This air also causes gas, spit-up, and a fussy baby.
 My top picks all have various anti-colic features.
 The Comotomo,Tommee Tippee, and Nanobebe have vents while the Boon baby bottle collapses to offer air-free feeding.

 When you are purchasing anything, cost plays a big part in the decision making process.
 Of all the bottles in my top picks, the Nanobebe and the Comotomo are the highest priced followed by the Boon.
 The Tommee Tippee is the most inexpensive bottle on the list.

 Best Overall – Comotomo

 The shift from breast to bottle can be hard.
 But with the Comotomo baby bottle, it might be a lot easier.
-The bottle has a wide mound with a naturally shaped nipple to mimic breastfeeding, reduce bottle rejection and nipple confusion issues.
+The bottle has a wide mouth instead of a narrow-neck with a naturally shaped nipple to mimic breastfeeding, reduce bottle rejection, and nipple confusion issues.

 - Weight: 9.6 – 10.6 ounces

 - Size: 5 and 8 oz